mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 SQL for the demo tables
 -----------------------

-The following SQL commands must be executed in your database.
-You create three demo tables so that the individual functions can be tested using the YAML definition shown above.
+The following SQL statements must be executed in your database to create the three table for the demo.
+With the three tables you can test the digitizer functionality using the YAML definition shown above.

 .. code-block:: postgres

-    create table public.poi (
+    CREATE TABLE public.poi (
         gid serial PRIMARY KEY,
         name varchar,
         type varchar,